Electric truck: Delivery trucks

 Last-mile delivery trucks are a growing segment of truck traffic with the increase in e-commerce and direct-to-consumer sales.
 Also known as Walk-in-Vans and box trucks, these trucks tend to be used on either fixed routes or with a fixed region for deliveries.
 Large buyers of these trucks include Amazon, UPS, FedEx, Bimbo, Aramark and others.
 With use from direct-to-consumer sales to things like linen and bread deliveries or beverage distribution, these trucks are very common.
 Motiv Power Systems has delivered units used by United States Postal Service and Bimbo Bakeries USA based on Ford chassis.
 These Motiv options have a variety of body styles from conventional manufacturers including Morgan Olson, Utilimaster, and Rockport.

 Lightning EMotors has delivery trucks built on the Izusu platform.
 BYD Auto has several truck models ranging from class 4 through 8 trucks.
 GM subsidiary BrightDrop is trying to develop custom solutions for this market.
 Rivian has supplied a significant number of electric delivery vans to Amazon.

 Many large automotive companies have made announcements about their intent to enter this market with showcases of their prototypes.

 Pickup trucks

 The Rivian R1T was the first modern electric pickup to market in North America.

-F-150 Lightning is one of many electric pickup trucks that are now being produced around the world.
+The Chevrolet Silverado EV is one of many electric pickup trucks that are now being produced around the world.

 In the late 1990s and early 2000s, Chevrolet produced a small series of an electric S-10 pickup truck while Ford made a certain number of Ranger EVs.

 In early 2009, Phoenix Motorcars introduced a test fleet of their all-electric SUT (Sports Utility Truck) to Maui.
 Miles Electric Vehicles imported the Chinese-designed ZX40ST electric small pick-up in the United States in the late 2010s.